 Today, Bernstorff Palace (in Danish, Bernstorff Slot) has been converted into a hotel and conference centre.
 The Swedish Villa houses a café and an art gallery, and the palace property is now a large public park (the Bernstorffsparken).

-Bernstorffsparken is really popular, not only for its varied paths (you can walk in a forested area, in grass fields or in the gardens), but above all because dogs can be off leash and roam freely there.
+Bernstorffsparken is really popular, not only for its varied paths (you can walk in a forested area, in open fields or in the gardens), but above all because dogs can be off leash and roam freely there.
 This is why Bernstorffsparken forest has been dubbed “dog forest”.
 It is not uncommon to come across dogs running happily on the trails, followed from afar by their masters.

 During my visit, I first followed a path in the forest which led me to the palace.
 I had an ice cream at the café in the Swedish villa, and I visited the current art exhibition.
 I then took a path through the grass meadow and ended my visit by exploring the gardens of the park.
 I really enjoyed my visit!
 I only wished I could have brought my dog with me, I’m sure she would have enjoyed these off leash paths!